rishabhnhr18/LGMVIP-Web-Task-2/README.md

 # LGMVIP-Web-Task-2
-Create a web application using create-react-app.
+Created a web application using create-react-app.
+Elements: (1) User card grid layout having a navbar showing any brand name(here used 'Lets-Grow-More').
+(2) Button in the navbar saying 'Get Users', which makes an API call to get the user data.
+(3) "https://reqres.in/api/users?page=1" link to get the data.
+(4) Showing a loader while the API fetches the data(here used 'Fetching Data').